Skip to Content

 6. Gangnyeongjeon Hall

-This hall originally served as the kings main living quarters including a private area where the king slept.
-It was also used for unofficial meetings, reading and refreshments.
+Located in a secluded part of the palace, Gangnyeongjeon Hall served as the main living quarters for the king and queen.
+There was a private area where the king slept, but it was also used for unofficial meetings, reading and refreshments when the king needed to secretly discuss issues.

 7. Gyotaejeon Hall

-Gyotaejeon Hall was the official residence of Joseon queen consorts.
-Their main duties included managing and supervising the royal household affairs.
+Along with Gangnyeongjeon Hall, Gyotaejeon Hall was the official residence of Joseon queen consorts.
+Their main duties included managing and supervising the royal household affairs with all members of the female royal court.
+It’s believed this hall was built around 1440 during King Sejong’s reign.

 Stone chimneys inside the Amisan Garden

-Just behind the Gyotaejeon Hall, visitors can find the beautiful Amisan Garden.
-The highlight in this garden are the four chimneys and the gorgeous fine terraced flower beds.
+Just behind the Gyotaejeon Hall, visitors will find the beautiful Amisan Garden.
+The highlights of this garden are the four brick chimneys and the surrounding fine terraced flower beds.
+The four chimneys are hexagonal shaped and decorated with plants as well as the ten symbols of longevity to ward off evil spirits.

-Take note the four chimneys are hexagonal and decorated with symbolic plants or animals.
-Amisan Garden is a hidden gem inside Gyeongbokgung Palace so make sure you don’t miss it.
+Travel Tip: We think Amisan Garden is a hidden gem inside Gyeongbokgung Palace so be sure you don’t miss it.

 Hyangwonjeong Pavilion with reflection and white connecting bridge